Home Remedies for Fast Flu Relief

 - Learning over the bathroom sink, hold one nostril closed by applying light finger pressure while squirting the salt mixture into the other nostril.
 Let it drain and gently blow your nose.

 You can also use a Neti Pot for nasal saline irrigation.
-A Neti pot is a ceramic container that looks like a genie's magic lamp and is available at most natural foods stores.
+A Neti Pot is a ceramic container that looks like a genie's magic lamp and is available at most pharmacies and natural foods stores.

-- Fill the Neti pot with the saline solution (see recipe above).
+- Fill the Neti Pot with the provided solution packets or a homemade saline solution (see recipe above).

 - The solution will go into your nasal cavity and run out the other nostril and the back of your throat.